malcolmblakeman/klotski-solver/README.md

 -1443
 -1677
 ```
+Note: everything below was written by previous contributor, Anthony Schmieder.
 ## Motivation

 When I was about 10 years old my grandmother gave me the [Klotski](https://en.wikipedia.org/wiki/Klotski) puzzle game (also called the [Square Root puzzle](http://squarerootgames.com/puzzles.html) and Pioneer 1) as a gift.
 Twenty years later I had only solved it once.
 It was time for a new approach.